-Once a fortnight the Humanities team deliver a one-hour lesson of Aspiring Futures (PHSEE) These lessons follow a clear of SOL and are designed to raise aspiration and support our students in developing their learning skills focusing on the following 5 strands:
+Once a fortnight the Humanities team deliver a one-hour lesson of Aspiring Futures (PHSEE)to Key Stage 3 and once a week to Key Stage 4.
+These lessons follow a clear of SOL and are designed to raise aspiration and support our students in developing their learning skills focusing on the following 5 strands:

 - Resilient Learner – not giving up and finding alternative ways of doing things.

 - Responsible Learner – planning ahead and showing consideration for others.

 - Resourceful Learner – adapting ideas and being creative.